Adam-OGithub/mombot/README.md

 # Other

 - I am working on this project for fun and will add or remove features when I have time to do so.
 - If you do have any requests or questions please feel free to join this discord: https://discord.gg/PZqTpN9A8n.
+You can also see mom in action here as well.